Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 The FDA approved Grasile but denied seven years of exclusivity.

-In response, the drug maker sued the agency and won its case, arguing that according to the law they didn't have to prove their drug was clinically superior to gain the monopoly.
+In response, the drugmaker sued the agency and won its case, arguing that according to the law they didn't have to prove their drug was clinically superior to gain the monopoly.

 Today, the drug is one of Depomed's top products with sales of $81 million in 2015.
 And, in a recent proxy statement, Depomed listed "protecting Gralise exclusivity" as a corporate objective under the category of "enhance and protect future cash flow."
 Its orphan exclusivity ends in 2018.
 Depomed spokesman Christopher Keenan said Gralise wanted patent exclusivity to block competition.
 But, Keenan said, "had the patent effort failed on all fronts the Orphan Drug Designation would have been very important."